vsaulue/Gustave/docs/tutorials/02-world-api/04-world-links/index.md

-# Tutorial 02-04: World links, forces and stresses
+# 2.4.
+Links, forces and stresses

 This section explains how to inspect [links and contacts](../../../lexicon.md#links-and-contacts) in a `SyncWorld`.